 The museum and the glass shop are opening their doors again!

 From 8 May, you can again enjoy glass culture in the Bruther Glashütte Museum.
-All you need is a medical mask.

 New opening hours: